redking/dzr-redux-workshop/src/exercises/exercise5.md

 make `ChatRoom` our only container component; in a complex app, you might have many nested container components.
 In general though, it's better to keep them small in number.

-To convert `ChatRoom`, complete the following steps
+To convert `ChatRoom`, complete the following steps:

 1. Import `connect` from `react-redux` at the top of the file `import {connect} from 'react-redux';`